FranckyU/batting-averages-cli/README.md

 The app is separated in 3 layers

-1. The Thor command that launches the app
+1. The Thor command that launches the app, in `cli.thor`.
 2. UI layer, implemented in `lib/batting_averages_ui.rb`.
 This layer handles the output presentation, the textual interactivity and the REPL loop
 3. Engine layer, implemented in `lib/batting_averages_engine.rb`.
 This layer is responsible of the CSV parsing and ranking calculations